SanderMertens/flecs/docs/Quickstart.md

 <<<<<<< HEAD
 ### Filter
-Filters are a kind of uncached query that are cheap to create.
+Queries are a kind of uncached query that are cheap to create.
 This makes them a good fit for scenarios where an application doesn't know in advance what it has to query for, like when finding the children for a parent.
 The following example shows a simple filter:
 <div class="flecs-snippet-tabs">
 <ul>
 <li><b class="tab-title">C</b>